Don’t see your question answered here? Call or email and ask!

 I heard the program changed from 3-unit to 4-unit courses.
 Why?
 And does that raise the cost of the program?

 After a comprehensive review of our curriculum, Environmental Science faculty decided to make a few changes to the program.
 The new curriculum applies to all students beginning in Fall 2013.
 The major changes include a change to 4-unit (instead of 3-unit) courses, a decrease in the number of required courses, an increase in the number of thesis research credits required, and the addition of research seminars.
 Rather than a major change in how the program operates, the changes are mainly meant to bring the curriculum more into line with what we actually already do.
 We are confident that students will like the new structure, but we recognize that increasing the unit-load could have made the program less affordable.
-To alleviate that concern, a part of the curriculum change is a new, guaranteed 8-unit Masters Fellowship that will waive the tuition for 8 credits of thesis research, bringing the cost back into line with pre-curriculum change levels.
+To alleviate that concern, a part of the curriculum change is a new, guaranteed 8-unit Masters Scholarship that will waive the tuition for 8 credits of thesis research, bringing the cost back into line with pre-curriculum change levels.

 What ideas work best for an MSES thesis?